 1,738,100 babies are born in the country yearly

 Only 34% of these babies end up being exclusively breastfed for the first 6 months (around 278, 000 babies)

-16,000 children under 5 years old die every year from illnesses traced to formula-feeding or directly-addressed by breastfeeding
+16,000 children between 1-5 years old die every year from illnesses traced to formula-feeding or directly-addressed by breastfeeding